 What’s too much money?
 What’s too little?

-What’s up with the whole multiples of 18 thing?
+What’s the deal with the whole multiple of 18 thing?

 Don’t worry, this article will get rid of all your confusion…

 How Much Money Should You Give for a Bar/Bat Mitzvah?